nickbruggen90/nickbruggen90/README.md

 ---
 ### 🧭 Follow this project

-I’m a solo builder and student — but open to input, feedback, and discussion.
+ — but open to input, feedback, and discussion.
 If you’d like to follow along, check out:

 * [Vol.802.1Q Website](https://www.vol8021q.com)